top of page

 • Better hormonal balance

 This is why global health guidelines recommend strength training to prevent and control diabetes.
+At Ekveera Fitness Hub, Ravet, we see this transformation every day.
+People who strength train:

 • Reduce belly fat